dockstore/dockstore-documentation/docs/advanced-topics/wes/cli-wes-tutorial.rst

 means that you can send the same workflow execution request to two different WES servers and they will both interpret and launch your workflow in a similar manner.

-The Dockstore CLI implements the WES standard, and can send your workflows as a WES request to a server given a URL and method of authorization, allowing quick and easy launches of Dockstore workflows.
+The Dockstore CLI supports the WES standard, and can send your workflows as a WES request to a server given a URL and method of authorization, allowing quick and easy launches of Dockstore workflows.
 Furthermore, since the Dockstore CLI supports local workflow launches, it's easy to develop a workflow locally and then, once you've ironed out all the bugs, send that workflow to your WES server of choice for remote execution.